-Table 94 Maintenance > Log Setting
+Table 95 Maintenance > Log Setting

-LABEL DESCRIPTION Syslog Settings Syslog Logging Slide the switch to the right to enable syslog logging.
+LABEL DESCRIPTION Syslog Settings · Syslog Logging Slide the switch to the right to enable syslog logging.
 Mode Select Remote to have the Zyxel Device send it to an external syslog server.
 Select Local File to have the Zyxel Device save the log file on the Zyxel Device itself.
 Select Local File and Remote to have the Zyxel Device save the log file on the Zyxel Device itself and send it to an external syslog server.
 Note: A warning appears upon selecting Remote or Local File and Remote .
 Just click OK to continue.
 Syslog Server Enter the server name or IP address of the syslog server that will log the selected categories of logs.
 UDP Port Enter the port number used by the syslog server.
-E-mail Log Setting E-mail Log Settings
+E-mail Log Setting gs

-Table 94 Maintenance > Log Setting (continued)

-LABEL DESCRIPTION E-mail Log Settings Slide the switch to the right to allow the sending through email the system and security logs to the email address specified in Send Log to .
+Table 95 Mainte enance > Log Setting (continued) LABEL DESCRIPTION E-mail Log Settings Slide the switch to the right to allow the sending through email the system and security logs to the email address specified in Send Log to .
 Note: Make sure that the Mail Server Address field is not left blank in the Maintenance > E-mail Notifications screen.
 Mail Account Select a server specified in Maintenance > E-mail Notifications to send the logs to.
 System Log Mail Subject This field allows you to enter a descriptive name for the system log email (for example Zyxel System Log).
-Up to 127 printable characters are allowed for the System Log Mail Subject including special characters inside the square brackets [!#%()+,/:=?@[]\{}~].
+Up to 127 printable characters are allowed for the System Log Mail Subject including special characters inside the square brackets $[!#\%()^{+},/:=?@[] {}~]$ .
 Security Log Mail Subject This field allows you to enter a descriptive name for the security log email (for example Zyxel Security Log).
-Up to 127 printable characters are allowed for the Security Log Mail Subject including special characters inside the square brackets [!#%()+,/:=?@[]\{}~].
-Send Log to This field allows you to enter the log's designated email recipient.
-The log's format is plain text file sent as an email attachment.
-Send Alarm to This field allows you to enter the alarm's designated e-mail recipient.
-The alarm's format is plain text file sent as an email attachment.
-Alarm Interval Select the frequency of showing of the alarm.
-Active Log System Log Select the categories of System Log s that you want to record.
-Security Log Select the categories of Security Log s that you want to record.
+Up to 127 printable characters are allowed for the Security Log Mail Subject file sent as an email attachment.

+Security Log Select the categories of Security Logs that you want to record.
 Apply Click Apply to save your changes.
 Cancel Click Cancel to restore your previously saved settings.